PaddlePaddle/docs/docs/design/phi/design_en.md

 In order to solve the problems of unclear operator interface in the original operator library of the Paddle Fluid Framework, high cost of operator reuse, and poor scheduling performance, we refactored the operator library of the Paddle Framework, designed flexible and efficient functional paradigm.

 The operator library PHI can implement new operators by combining calls to functional operator interfaces.
-The new operator library provides more than 200 C++ operation APIs that are consistent with the Python development interface, and nearly 500 forward and reverse functional operator kernels that can be combined and called, which can greatly reduce the development cost of native operator and custom operator.
+The new operator library provides more than 200 C++ operation APIs that are consistent with the Python development interface, and nearly 500 forward and backward functional operator kernels that can be combined and called, which can greatly reduce the development cost of native operator and custom operator.

 ## 1. Background and Objectives